bertofurth/Seagate-Central-Samba/README_FIRMWARE_UPGRADE_METHOD.md

 If you build software using that project, then the generated software can be copied into the same directory tree as the samba software seen above and embedded in the new firmware at the same time as samba.

-All you have to do is make sure that the new software is copied into the correct sub directories which are generally as follows (this is not an exhaustive list)
+All you have to do is make sure that the new software is copied into the correct sub directories of the software directory.
+These directories are generally as follows (this is not an exhaustive list)

 usr/local/bin : Binary executables
 usr/local/lib : Library files
 usr/local/sbin : Service binary executables

-Some of the projects also require that configuration and startup files be installed in the following directories
+Some cross compiled software also require that configuration and startup files be installed in the following directories

 etc : Configuration files